 In Arizona, the amount of time for air conditioning unit repair varies depending on the warranty option.
 Homeowners should familiarize themselves with their manufacturer’s warranty to determine what type and length of coverage they have purchased.
-Most new AC systems are sold with a limited parts-only or full system warranty that covers repairs for up to 10 years from purchase date.
+Most new AC systems are sold with a limited parts-only or full system warranty that covers repairs for up to 10 years from the purchase date.

 If a homeowner has an older unit that is no longer covered by a standard warranty, there may be options available such as extended warranties or service contracts.
 Extended warranties cover certain components beyond the original manufacturer’s warranty period and can extend coverage for up to five additional years after the initial manufacture date.